Donald Trump rape trial set to begin - ExBulletin

 Donald Trump rape trial set to begin

-NEW YORK (AP) — For decades, former President Donald Trump seemed to brush off allegations, investigations and even impeachments.
+NEW YORK—For decades, former President Donald Trump seemed to brush off allegations, investigations and even impeachments.
 Now, his reputation as a “Teflon Don” is about to face a new test: a jury of average citizens in a trial accusing him of rape.

 Jury selection is due to begin Tuesday in a trial over former advice columnist E. Jean Carroll’s claim that Trump raped her nearly three decades ago in a department store dressing room.
 He denies it.